 The afternoon tea menu for the Signet Library afternoon tea changes seasonally.

-I was excited to receive my amuse-bouche to start of a tomato soup to prepare the palate.
+I was excited to receive my amuse-bouche to start which was a tomato soup to prepare the palate.
 I also fell in love with their sterling silver which was labeled Signetum along with their fine crockery and napkins.
 Super posh!

-From traditional Scottish haggis, salami and freshwater salmon, to yummy quiche, couscous and a choux buns; the whole course was a sumptuous savoury delight!
+From traditional Scottish haggis, salami, and freshwater salmon, to yummy quiche, couscous, and choux buns; the whole course was a sumptuous savoury delight!

 Although each piece was small, they are mighty and full of flavour.
 They were also so creative in their presentation.
 My couscous with miniature haggis was served in a plant pot and a shot glass had a mini Ceasar salad inside!

-Crunchy Macarons, citrus tarts, moorish mousse, carrot cake, a passion fruit shot and scones with lashings of jam all went down a treat.
+Crunchy Macarons, citrus tarts, moreish mousse, carrot cake, a passion fruit shot, and scones with lashings of jam all went down a treat.
 But, I have to admit when I got to the last scone I was struggling.